Mr Craig Savage

 My research considers American literature of the nineteenth and twentieth centuries, especially, but not exclusively, poetry.
 I am interested in the ways by which America is invented and reinvented in the writing of this period, as well as the connection between American literature and the physical spaces of the Union.

 I have a long-standing interest in the work of Bob Dylan.
-In 2011, I was the co-principal organiser, along with Professor Daniel Karlin, FBA, of a conference to mark the artist’s seventieth birthday.
+In 2011, I was the co-principal organiser (with Prof Daniel Karlin, FBA) of a major conference to mark the artist’s seventieth birthday.
 The event was covered by The Guardian, The Times and The Telegraph, as well as BBC Radio 3 and BBC Radio 4; reviews were published in The Guardian and The Sixties: A Journal of History, Politics and Culture.
 Following the conference, I edited a collection of essays, ‘Things Have Changed’: Essays for Bob Dylan at Seventy, which was published as a special issue of the journal Popular Music History in 2013.
 In 2017, I published a further piece on Dylan, for ANQ, entitled, ‘Bob Dylan’s American Adam’.

 My current research project marries these abiding interests.
 The study considers Bob Dylan’s relationship to ‘the country [he] comes from’ to reflect on the ways in which his depiction of America both responds to traditional modes and follows Ezra Pound's injunction to ‘make it new’.
 The research takes in Dylan’s choice of medium and his sophisticated use of allusion, repetition and rhyme.